Amazon brings palm-swiping tech to Red Rocks concert venue - NewsBreak

 Amazon brings palm-swiping tech to Red Rocks concert venue

-Starting Tuesday at the Alison Wonderland performance, concertgoers can sign up to connect their palm to a ticketing account by hovering their hand over a device.

-An Amazon account is not needed to use the technology, called Amazon One.
+Starting Tuesday, concertgoers at Red Rocks can sign up to connect their palm to a ticketing account by hovering their hand over a device.
+They only need to sign up once and then can use their palm to get into other shows and events at the venue.
+An Amazon account is not needed to use it.

+Amazon signed a deal with entertainment company AEG to bring the technology to Red Rocks, which sells tickets on AEG's ticketing site, AXS.

+Bryan Perez, CEO of AXS, said other venues plan to add the technology in the coming months but he declined to say where or how many.
+AEG partners with more than 350 stadiums and theaters around the world.

 Comments / 0